iov-one/docs/docs/weave-tutorial/02-domain.md

 ## State

 State as in [Turing machine](https://en.wikipedia.org/wiki/Turing_machine), is how the system's data is presented and preserved.
-We are building an Order book application to solidify the state concept.
-Exchange topic is quite hot at the time of writing this tutorial.
+We are building an Blog application to solidify the state concept.
+Blog applications are quite famous of its simplicity and informativeness as software tutorials.
+Let's follow this culture.

-- **Markets** will contain rules as to who (which public keys) may create an **order book** or who can cancel an order.
-The term _market_ here defines the state of an entity that represents the real markets.
-The blockchain application may have multiple markets, and each market may have multiple Orderbooks; however, each token pair can only have one order book per market.
-There is no global chain owner, but each market has its own chain owner that adds Order books and sets fees.
-This could be one person, a multisig, or a governance contract ([DAO](https://en.wikipedia.org/wiki/The_DAO_(organization))).
-When adding an order book, the market with a given market ID is checked, then looks up the owner _for that market_.
-Rather than having one owner that can create Order books for all markets, each market stores the information on which owner can update it.

-- **Order book** state will define which Ask/Bid market it holds and the number of available orders.
-An Order book will contain orders and trades.

-- **Order** state will be created by traders who want to buy or sell tokens with a given price and amount.
-Orders may have two sides: **Ask** and **Bid**.
-- An order may have three states:
-  - **Open** means the order is waiting to be settled
-  - **Done** means the order has been settled
+- **User** defines the user of the application.
+Users can post blogs, articles, set a deletion time for **their own** articles,comment on articles and like articles. _User state_ contains:
+  - **ID**: unique identifier of the user.
-  - **Cancel** means the order has been cancelled by the owner
+  - **Username**: alias that is picked by the user.

-- **Trade** state is a settled order.
+  - **Bio**: biography of the user.
+It could be empty.

+- **Blog** is where a user posts his article and give information on the overall blog. _Blog state_ contains:
+  - **ID**: unique identifier of the blog.
+  - **Owner**: owner of the blog.
+  - **Title**: title of the blog.
+  - **Description**: description of the blog.
+  - **CreatedAt**: creation time of the blog.

+- **Article** is simple as it seems: article that a user wants to post to the blog.
+Only owner of the article is permissioned to delete or set deletion time for the article. _Article state_ contains:
+  - **ID**: unique identifier of the article.
+  - **BlogID**: blog identifier that article is posted at.
+  - **Title**: title of the article.
+  - **Content**: content of the article.
+  - **CommentCount**: total number of comments article has recieved.
+  - **LikeCount**: total number of likes article has recieved.
+  - **CreatedAt**: creation time of the article.
+  - **DeleteAt**: deletion time of the article.
+Could be nil or set to a future date.
+If in future, cron task will do its work and delete the article.

+- **Comment** defines the comment that a user posted to an article.
+Every user can comment to articles including owner of the article. _Comment state_ contains:
+  - **ID**: unique identifier of the comment.
+  - **ArticleID**: article identifier that comment is posted to.
+  - **Owner**: owner of the comment.

+- **Like** defines a users like to article.
+Every user can like articles except the owner of the article. _Like state_ contains:
+  - **ID**: unique identifier of the like.
+  - **ArticleID**: article identifier that like is posted to.
+  - **Owner**: owner of the like.

-You can find more information about this topic on [tutorial repo](https://github.com/iov-one/tutorial/blob/master/x/orderbook/README.md 'README.md') It is good practice to define domain as _README_ in the module.
+You can find more information about this topic on [blog tutorial repo](https://github.com/iov-one/blog-tutorial/blob/master/x/blog/README.md 'README.md') It is recommended to define domain as _README_ in the module.

 ## Primary Keys